 - Store crepes in the fridge for up to 3 days.
-Place them flat, on a plate covered with silicone lid to prevent then from dry out.

-Toppings and fillings

-- Look at the recipe post for vegan crepes filling ideas.

-Chocolate hemp spread

-**Live:** - Store crepes in the fridge for up to 3 days.
-Place them flat, on a plate covered with silicone lid to prevent then from dry out.
+Place them flat, on a plate covered with a silicone lid to prevent them from drying out.

 Toppings and fillings

 - Look at the recipe post for vegan crepes filling ideas.

 Chocolate hemp spread